SAP-archive/teched2020-INT166/exercises/ex2/README.md

 - Correct and Confirm Extracted information using UI
 - Retrive Extracted Information Using Rest API
 - Upload Supplier Master Data for Invoices
-- Upload document for extraction using Rest API and enable enrichments for matching suppier id with Sender information
+- Upload document for extraction using Rest API and enable enrichments for matching supplier id with Sender information

 ## Exercise 2.1 - Setup Document Information Extraction Service and UI